Alibabavum 40 Thirudargalum (1941 film): Plot

 In Baghdad, Cassim lives a wealthy but miserly lifestyle.
 At the instigation of his wife, he expels his mother and younger brother Ali Baba from the house.
 Ali Baba and his mother reside in penury in a small house.
 Cassim owns a crafty slave named Morgiana, who he lusts for, but she displays open contempt for him.
 Instead, she falls in love with Ali Baba.

-One day, when Ali Baba and Morgiana are spending their time peasantly together, Cassim suddenly appears, violently drives his brother away and advises Morgiana about her conduct.
+One day, when Ali Baba and Morgiana are spending their time pleasantly together, Cassim suddenly appears, violently drives his brother away and advises Morgiana about her conduct.
 Ali Baba returns home and informs his mother all that happened.
 She sends him with his friend Kadar to his uncle's house.

 Ali Baba and Kadar lose their way in the forest.
 Exhausted, they sit by a rock to rest and witness the door of a cave open itself and a crowd of men emerge from within.
 Terrified, they seek a place of hiding and watch the men.
 The men, who are actually thieves, chant a slogan and the door closes by itself.
 They then depart from the place in a body.
 Coming out of hiding, Ali Baba and Kadar repeat the same slogan, enter the cave and find various treasures.
 They take some of the treasures and leave the cave.

 The leader of the thieves and another, Kamal, go to Cassim's house disguised as diamond merchants.
 Smitten by Morgiana, the leader makes advances to her.
 Kamal warns him from exposing himself as he is already labouring under a suspicion that Morgiana had penetrated their disguise.
 Kathija, another slave attached to the household, discovers their identity and hastens to bring some guards to capture them.
 The thieves suspect Morgiana for the betrayal and they escape via the balcony with her.

 Cassim, with the assistance of Ali Baba, locates the cave and enters it.
 He greedily collects many treasures, and is left trapped as he cannot recall the slogan.
 The thieves arrive and kill him.
 Morgiana is also subjected to torture.
 Ali Baba finds Cassim's corpse and takes it back for burial.
 The thieves return to the cave and see the corpse is missing, but deduce that Ali Baba had taken it.
 The leader goes to Ali Baba's house disguised as an oil merchant.
 Morgiana, however, discovers his identity and outwits him.